TrustInSoft/demo-jenkins/README.md

       ```
       /home/tis/${TIS_VERSION}/bin/tis-setenv.sh
       source ~/.tis.conf
-      # The -n <i> parameter here pertains to the number of analyses you want to run in parallel
+      # The -n <i> parameter below pertains to the number of analyses you want to run in parallel
       # Benefits: The more analyses you run in parallel, the faster your pipeline
       # Constraints:
       # - You need at least as many token licenses as the number of analyses to run in parallel